MaraRinn/WOLF-Tutorial/wiki_page.md

 - Use the _Establish Depot_ action on the **WOLF Depot**
 - Undock the **DDR Basic Depot** assembly
 - Use the _Connect to depot_ action on the **Tutorial Basic Depot** assembly
+- Switch vessels to the rover (your previously active vessel was destroyed as part of establishing the depot)
 - Use the _Connect to Origin Depot_ action on the **WOLF Transport Computer**
 - Move the rover back to the KSC
 - Use the _Connect to Destination Depot_ action on the **WOLF Transport Computer**
 - Recover the rover

+![Use the connect to origin depot action on the WOLF Transport Computer before departing the remote biome][MountainsDepotDeployerConnectOriginDepot]

+![Use the connect to destinationi depot action on the WOLF Transport Computer after arriving at KSC][KSCDepotDeployerCoonectDestinationDepot]

+If you want to know what's going on with the **WOLF Transport Computer**, check out the section on **WOLF Routes**.
+The executive summary is that you're setting up routes between depots over which you'll later be establishing resource transfers -- routes are like railways, transfers are the trains.

 ## Adding Production to WOLF Depots